Bulletin #2366, Selecting, Planting, and Caring for Trees and Shrubs in the Maine Landscape

 Because there are so many woody plants available for use in the landscape, you should choose your plants carefully.
 It is all too easy to select a plant on impulse without considering the conditions your landscape offers.
 Rather than selecting a tree or shrub and then trying to fit it into your landscape, first assess your landscape.
 Determine the growing conditions of the site, and what function you want the plant to serve.
 Base your selection on these factors:

 - Plant hardiness.
 Maine has a short, cool summer season and a long, cold winter.
 Hardiness is the most important factor in selecting trees and shrubs.
 The must thrive in the growing season, and survive the harsh winter season.
-Refer to Cooperative Extension Bulletin #2242, Plant Hardiness Zone Map of Maine, for more information about hardiness.
+Refer to the USDA Plant Hardiness Zone Map of Maine for more information about hardiness.

 - Plant environment.
 There is a tree or shrub for most locations, but no single plant can adapt to every location.
 Assess the planting site for exposure, since some trees and shrubs require full sun and others perform best in shade.
 Test the soil to determine the acidity and nutrient levels.
 Watch the site after a rainfall and in early spring to see how well the soil drains.